Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Bounds with higher spin spectral assumptions

-We can make an additional assumption on the spectrum of states that appear in the low-energy amplitude.
-We follow the procedure used in \cite{Albert:2022oes} and begin by assuming an additional massive state with mass $m_X$ is integrated in below the new EFT cut-off $M'$ where $M'\geq m_X$.
+Following \cite{Albert:2022oes}, we consider an explicitly integrated-in massive state of mass $m_X$ below the new EFT cutoff $M'$, with $M'\geq m_X$.
 Using the crossing symmetric variables, the new massive state appears in the complex plane as depicted in fig.~\ref{fig:newzeroscomplexplane} with the branch cuts now beginning at $M'$.

-The spectral density used in the partial wave expansion (\ref{eq:partialwaveequation}) is adjusted to include a delta function at the mass $m_X$ due to the pole appearing in the low-energy amplitude from the new exchanged state at tree level \cite{albert2023bootstrapping}:
+The spectral density used in the partial wave expansion (\ref{eq:partialwaveequationIM}) is adjusted to include a delta function at the mass $m_X$ due to the pole appearing in the low-energy amplitude from the new exchanged state at tree level \cite{albert2023bootstrapping}: